davideas/FlexibleAdapter/README.md

 [v1.0](https://github.com/davideas/FlexibleAdapter/releases/tag/v1.0) - 2015.05.03

 # Limitations
-Item half swipe cannot be implemented due to how the `android.support.v7.widget.helper.ItemTouchHelper` is done.
+Item half swipe cannot be implemented due to how the `android.support.v7.widget.helper.ItemTouchHelper` is done, also clicks on rear view are not possible, same reason.
 Half swipe can be done with others means, please see issues #98 and #100.
 See also commits of Apr 25, 2016.

 # Thanks